equetzal/contestImage/README.md

 <h2 id="screenshots">Screenshots</h2>
 <center><img src="http://enya.codes/gitassets/huronOS/screenshot_desktop.png" width="90%"></center>
 <blockquote>
-<p>Simple desktop, made to focus in the code.
+<p>Simple desktop, designed to help the contestant focus in the code.
 No distractions.<br>
 <br></p>
 </blockquote>
 <center><img src="http://enya.codes/gitassets/huronOS/screenshot_clock.png" width="60%"></center>
 <blockquote>
-<p>The clock is just in the middle of the screen, in competitive programming the time is really important, so the clock have the seconds enabled just for that submissions at the last moment of the contest.<br>
+<p>In competitive programming the time is really important, specially at the final moments of the contest, so the clock is right in the top middle of the screen, and it has the second counter enabled.<br>
 <br></p>
 </blockquote>
 <center><img src="http://enya.codes/gitassets/huronOS/screenshot_keyboard_setting.png" width="60%"></center>
 <blockquote>
-<p>The keyboard is so important when coding, so just press Start+Spacebar to change the keyboard distribution, so no problem when someone in the team uses a different distribution.
-The secondary distribution can be edited and saved in persistent mode.<br>
+<p>When coding, one of the most important settings is the keyboard distribution, and it’s a very complicated procedure to adjust it manually every time a contestant - that uses a different distribution - wants to change it.
+Pressing Start+Spacebar will automatically change the keyboard distribution between the primary and secondary configured ones.<br>
 <br></p>
 </blockquote>
 <center><img src="http://enya.codes/gitassets/huronOS/screenshot_terminal_compilers.png" width="60%"></center>
 <blockquote>
-<p>The terminal is already configured with all the ICPC compilers and interpreters, so you don’t have to worry if the compiler for the language that you use may not be available.
-Also, the Tilix terminal have multi tab feature that it’s really useful when coding in team.<br>
+<p>The terminal is already configured with all the ICPC compilers and interpreters, so you don’t have to worry if the compiler for the language that you use is not available.
+Also, the Tilix terminal has multi tab feature that’s really useful when coding as a team.<br>
 <br></p>
 </blockquote>
 <center><img src="http://enya.codes/gitassets/huronOS/screenshot_menu_reference.png" width="60%"></center>